 You’re going to need a budget to survive the chunk of change taken from your savings and paycheck.
 You don’t have to give up the little things that make you feel sane and happy.
 What percentage do your rent and utilities take up?
 How much do you spend on groceries, entertainment, coffee and other items?

 Most financial aspects can be automated.
 Take your fixed expenses, such as your rent or phone bill, and have them automatically deducted from your checking account.
 Subscribe to your bank’s text alerts to check your balance.
-Apps like Mint and You Need a Budget (YNAB) help you create a budget and gives every dollar a job to do.
+Budgeting tools and apps like Mint and You Need a Budget (YNAB) help you create a budget and gives every dollar a job to do.
 Some apps, like Mint, give you a free credit score, but you can also space your three-free annual credit reports out.
 Set aside some money, even if it’s $25 a week.

 Save those take out containers and use them to meal plan for at least lunch.
 If you work for a restaurant, take advantage of those free or discount meals when you can.
 Invest in a French press for your coffee.